ai4os/ai4-docs/source/reference/storage.rst

 Storage
 =======

-This section describes how to manage your storage in AI4OS.
+This section describes how to manage your storage in the platform.
 If you have any issues with your storage, make sure to check the :ref:`FAQ (storage) questions <faq_storage>`.